pegasystems/pega-helm-charts/charts/pega/README.md

 ### ingress

 Specify the `ingress` yaml block to expose a Pega tier to access from outside Kubernetes.
 Pega supports the use of managing SSL certificates for HTTPS configuration using a variety of methods.
+Set `ingress.enabled` to true in order to deploy an ingress for the tier.
 For more information on services, see the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 Parameter | Description
 ---       | ---